A Transform Method for Evolution PDEs on a Finite Interval: Appendix

-1. Solving equations (A.11) for the $c_j$'s and replacing the resulting expressions in equation (A.8) we find an expression for $\tilde{q}(x,s)$ which, as $s\to\infty$, can be shown to be bounded for Re$(s)>0$, Im$(s)\neq 0$.
-Actually, the relevant proof is identical to the proof of section \ref{sec4} which establishes that for this problem well-posedness demands one boundary condition at $x=0$ and two boundary conditions at $x=L$.

-2. Although the classical Laplace transform method fails, it is possible to use the following transform instead of the Laplace transform:

-This gives rise to the additional unknown term ${\rm e}^{-st}q(x,t)$.
-One must use this term to control the singularities of $\Delta$ and then one must eliminate $q(x,t)$ using analyticity arguments.

-3. The application of the Laplace transform involves the solution of two sets of algebraic equations, namely equations (A.7) and (A.11), while the application of the transform method used in this paper uses only the solution of one set of algebraic equations.
-Furthermore, the complex representation is based on the three roots of the {\em cubic} equation (A.3), while the representation (\ref{intrep1}) is based on the two roots of the {\em quadratic} equation
+The application of the Laplace transform involves the solution of two sets of algebraic equations, namely equations (C.7) and (C.11), while the application of the transform method used in this paper uses the solution of only one set of algebraic equations.
+Furthermore, the complex representation is based on the three roots of the {\em cubic} equation (C.3), while the representation (\ref{intrep1}) is based on the two roots of the {\em quadratic} equation }

-4. If one uses the transform (A.14) instead of the Laplace transform, and if one then uses the change of variables $s=i(k^3-k)$, one can then obtain the representation (\ref{eq3ex}) after applying certain analyticity arguments to combine terms involving $\int_0^x$ and $-\int_x^{\infty}$ to terms of the form $\int_0^{\infty}$.
+In order to rigorously justify the inversion formula for the Laplace transform, usually the given boundary data are not allowed to grow faster than linearly in the exponential.
+On the other hand, the method presented in this paper does not require such restriction.